speeps/StakeholderScore/assessment.md

 ## Evolving (high scores)
 The company helps people live their best life.

-8) *The company cares about and supports my wellbeing.*
+9) *The company cares about and supports my wellbeing.*
-(completely disagree - 0 to completely agree - 10 or "I don't know")
+(completely disagree - 0 to completely agree - 10 or "I don't know")   //same for rest of questions on page

-9) *The company cares about and suppots the wellbeing of my family.*
+10) *The company cares about and suppots the wellbeing of my family.*
-(completely disagree - 0 to completely agree - 10 or "I don't know")

-10) *The company cares about and actively helps me reach my goals in all areas of life.*
+11) *The company cares about and actively helps me reach my goals in all areas of life.*
-(completely disagree - 0 to completely agree - 10 or "I don't know")

 ----- Page 4 END-----